audioxide/data/data/posts/20150308-reviews-nine-inch-nails-the-downward-spiral.md

   millions of angst-filled listeners who inevitably soaked up his devastating portrayal of nihilism.
 week: 6
+blurb: The Downward Spiral serves as a reminder that music can often be the purest form of human expression.
+Reznor set a benchmark in the genre of industrial rock, whilst simultaneously providing a form of therapy for millions of angst-filled listeners.
 ---
 author: André
 review: "*The Downward Spiral* serves as a reminder that music can often be the